Khovanov homotopy type, periodic links and localizations: Proof of Theorem

-Let $D_m^{1}$ be an $m$-periodic diagram representing an $m$-periodic link $L$.
-The link $L$ can be modified by an isotopy which commutes with the group action.
-This transformation produces another $m$-periodic diagram $D_m^{2}$ representing $L$.
-Such an equivariant isotopy can be realized as a sequence of orbits of Reidemeister moves from $D_m^{1}$ to $D_m^{2}$, and periodicity of the diagram is preserved at each step.
-An orbit of a single move is called an \textit{equivariant Reidemeister move} (see Figure~\ref{fig:equiv-reidemeister-move} for two such examples).
-Any two $m$-periodic diagrams representing the same link are related by a sequence of equivariant Reidemeister moves.
+Let $D_m^1$ and $D_m^2$ be periodic link diagrams representing the same periodic link $L$.
+Then $\cC(D_m^1)$ and $\cC(D_m^2)$ can be connected by a sequence of equivariant isotopies and equivariant Reidemeister moves.
+Here by an equivariant Reidemeister move we understand a $\Z_m$ orbit of a single Reidemeister move that is performed in a ball disjoint from the rotation axis.
+See~\cite[Section 2.6, especially Figure~2.2]{StoffregenZhang} and \cite[Proposition 2.6]{Politarczyk_Khovanov} for a more detailed discussion. \mpar{(44)}

-\begin{proposition} The stable equivariant homotopy type of $\mathcal{X}_{\kh}(D_m)$ is invariant under the equivariant Reidemeister moves. \end{proposition} \begin{proof} We prove the invariance under the equivariant R2-move, following the same idea as in~\cite[Proof of Proposition 6.2]{LS_stable}.
+\begin{proposition} The equivariant stable homotopy type of $\mathcal{X}_{\kh}(D_m)$ is invariant under the equivariant Reidemeister moves. \end{proposition} \begin{proof} We prove the invariance under the equivariant R2-move, following the same idea as in~\cite[Proof of Proposition 6.2]{LS_stable}.
 The proof of the invariance under other equivariant Reidemeister moves follows the same lines as in~\cite{LS_stable}; the necessary adjustments to make these proofs work in the equivariant case are the same as the adjustments for the proof of the invariance under equivariant R2-move, which we give in detail.
-The main difficulty in the proof is to verify the assumptions of Lemma~\ref{lem:hardertocheck}.
+For all equivariant Reidemeister moves, the main difficulty in the proof is to verify the assumptions of Lemma~\ref{lem:hardertocheck}.

 Let $D_m$ be a diagram with crossings $c_1,\ldots,c_n$.
 Let $D_m'$ be the diagram obtained after performing an equivariant R2-move on $D_m$, and let $(c_{n+1}, c_{n+2}), (c_{n+3},c_{n+4}), \ldots, (c_{n+2m-1}, c_{n+2m})$ be the $m$ pairs of new crossings created during the process; see Figure~\ref{fig:Chaincomplexes}a.